 Anderson in Lauderdale County, Alabama — The American South (East South Central)

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Grassy Memorial Chapel and Cemetery (approx. 3.8 miles away); Lauderdale County High School 1912 (approx. 6.7 miles away); Rogersville Presbyterian Church in the U.S.A. (approx. 6.8 miles away); Heritage Park (approx. 6.8 miles away); Samuel Burney: 1763-1849 Revolutionary War Veteran / Burneys Creek/First Creek Wheeler Lake (approx. 6.8 miles away); Lambís Ferry Road (approx. 6.9 miles away); Springfield Community 1810/Springfield Church and School (approx. 7.1 miles away); Sugar Creek Engagement (approx. 7.3 miles away in Tennessee).
+Hugh Pate Harris (here, next to this marker); Grassy Memorial Chapel and Cemetery (approx. 3.8 miles away); Lauderdale County High School 1912 (approx. 6.7 miles away); Rogersville Presbyterian Church in the U.S.A. (approx. 6.8 miles away); Heritage Park (approx. 6.8 miles away); Samuel Burney: 1763-1849 Revolutionary War Veteran / Burneys Creek/First Creek Wheeler Lake (approx. 6.9 miles away); Lambís Ferry Road (approx. 6.9 miles away); Springfield Community 1810/Springfield Church and School (approx. 7.1 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 19, 2013, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 621 times since then and 77 times this year.
-Photos: 1, 2, 3. submitted on October 19, 2013, by Lee Hattabaugh of Capshaw, Alabama. • Bernard Fisher was the editor who published this page.
+This page was last revised on May 1, 2019.
+This page originally submitted on April 30, 2019, by Sandra Hughes of Killen, Usa.
+This page has been viewed 70 times since then.
+Photos: 1, 2, 3. submitted on April 30, 2019, by Sandra Hughes of Killen, Usa. • Bernard Fisher was the editor who published this page.